ixy-languages/ixy-ci/README.md

 With this setup we can simultaneously test three applications and make sure that the whole scenario works correctly by inspecting the captured packets from `pcap`.

+Currently only tests the Virtio driver.
+Testing the ixgbe driver is planned but requires infrastructure changes.

 While ixy-ci does make sure that the build finishes correctly, you still may want to use ixy-ci in conjunction with traditional CI services to check builds across a larger variety of OS environments or to check things like formatting/linting.